jessebuckmann/sample_preparation_module/projects/PowerSupply_Maurice_Jakob/documentation/report_context_theory.md

 ### Goal of the project

-*what we try to accomplish, this leads to the chosen project outline*

 The goal of the power supply project is to construct a circuit that supplies stable power to all electronic devices (loads) of the science station in an off-grid fashion.
 For that we chose power generation by solar panels, which makes us independet of wall outlets.
 As the power coming from the panels is dependent on lighting, we need to interconnect a power storage that can supply stable power when charged up.